Trending Topics

 5. Cardiac Arrest

 The sudden temporary or permanent cessation of the heart function.
 Fatal if not treated.
-Apply an Automatic External Defibrillator as soon as it available.
+Apply an Automatic External Defibrillator as soon as it is available.

 6. Collapsed Lung